 - Items kept near your bed, ready for a night intruder

-The point of having a gray man approach to the gear you carry is that you need to be intentional about what you carry and how you carry it.
+The point of having a gray man approach to the gear you carry is you need to be intentional about what you carry and how you carry it.

 There are millions of combinations when it comes to EDC items.
 Pick the tools you will need for the day based on what you will be doing and try to forecast any unforeseen situations.
-The problem is that you will never be able to carry the gear needed to mitigate every single situation you will ever encounter.
+The problem is you will never be able to carry the gear needed to mitigate every single situation you will ever encounter.
 Be practical and be intentional with what you carry and how you carry it.